-HMRC always believe in encouraging the taxpayers to come forward and file their taxes much before the deadline.
+HMRC always believes in encouraging the taxpayers to come forward and file their taxes much before the deadline.
 In case you miss it or realise that you have not paid the correct amount of tax in the past, you should report it to HMRC by way of Voluntary disclosure.

 In case if you do not qualify for a current HMRC campaign, you can make a voluntary disclosure through Digital disclosure service (DDS) and tell them that you’ve not declared the correct amount of tax for one or more of the following taxes:-